htty/htty/README.markdown

 <a name="cookies-example"></a>Working with cookies
 --------------------------------------------------

-The next example demonstrates _htty_’s HTTP Secure support and cookies features, as well as how to review and revisit past requests.
+The next example demonstrates <i>htty</i>’s HTTP Secure support and cookies features, as well as how to review and revisit past requests.

 ![Google example #1](http://htty.github.com/images/google1.png)